Jeff Sessions: I'd Recuse Myself from Clinton Investigations

-After Clinton's emails were a central campaign issue
+After Clinton's emails were a central campaign issue+ READ ARTICLE

 Sen. Jeff Sessions (R-AL) said during his confirmation hearing that he would recuse himself from any potential investigations of former secretary of state and presidential candidate Hillary Clinton if he were confirmed as attorney general.